SoftwareDevEngResearch/SRMspinanalysis/README.md

 * thrust vector (N)
 * time vector (s)

+Contains function to add an ignition delay to the chosen motor.

 #### def extract\_RASP\_data(url)
 Given a url for RASP engine data from thrustcurve.org, this function parses the html and extracts the appropriate data into a SolidRocketMotor class.